-Valuable Items Coverage supplements property insurance for belongings high in value.
+Valuable Items Coverage may supplement property insurance for belongings high in value.
 Commonly insured valuables include guns, jewelry, heirloom items, collectibles, musical instruments, high-end equipment and artwork.

-While homeowners policies have limits on the dollar amount, Valuable Items Coverage offers protection beyond those limits, enhancing your coverage.
+While homeowners policies have limits on the dollar amount, Valuable Items Coverage may offer protection beyond those limits, enhancing your coverage.

-In addition to the higher dollar limits, valuable items coverage expands your policy to include coverage for additional types of loss, such as breakage.
-Most valuable items policies automatically insure newly purchased items.
+In addition to the higher dollar limits, valuable items coverage may expand your policy to include coverage for additional types of loss, such as breakage.
+Valuable items policies may automatically insure newly purchased items.

-Since valuables vary, losses are settled depending on the type of property insured.
-For some items, you will be reimbursed for the agreed value shown on your policy.
-For others, the value is determined at the time of the loss.
+Since valuables vary, losses may be settled depending on the type of property insured.
+For some items, you may be reimbursed for the agreed value shown on your policy.
+For others, the value may be determined at the time of the loss.

-Depending on the value of your property, some insurance companies require additional security measures, such as an alarm system for your home.
+Depending on the value of your property, your insurance company may require additional security measures, such as an alarm system for your home.

 There are two types of valuable items policies, "blanket" coverage and "scheduled" coverage.

-Valuable Items Blanket Coverage easily protects valuables such as computers and artwork without additional paperwork or appraisals.
+Valuable Items Blanket Coverage may protect valuables such as computers and artwork without additional paperwork or appraisals.

-Valuable Items Scheduled Coverage often requires listing specific items and values along with current appraisal paperwork, however this type of policy covers 100% of the insured value of scheduled items in the event of a covered loss.
+Valuable Items Scheduled Coverage may require listing specific items and values along with current appraisal paperwork, however this type of policy may also voer 100% of the insured value of scheduled items in the event of a covered loss.

-Our team is here to help you find the best protection possible.
+Our team is here to help you find appropriate coverage at a competitive price.

 This website is for general information only and does not amend, modify supplement or guarantee any insurance policy.
 Your eligibility for insurance coverage is subject to the determination of qualifications and acceptance by the insurance underwriting company.